Oreo Truffle Balls

 - Cream cheese – Cream cheese is what makes the inside creamy and deliciously tangy, and also helps to hold it all together.

-- Chocolate almond bark – Almond bark is ideal for dipping as it provides more structure than just chocolate chips.
+- Chocolate almond bark – Chocolate almond bark is ideal for dipping as it provides more structure than just chocolate chips.
 But I’ve never really been a fan of eating 100% chocolate bark…

-- Semi-sweet chocolate chips – That’s why I always incorporate some quality chocolate chips – these are my favorite chocolate chips (affiliate link).
+- Semi-sweet chocolate chips – That’s why I always incorporate some quality chocolate chips – these are my favorite chocolate chips.
 When melted with the almond bark, the outside chocolate coating is strong + has a richer, more delicious chocolate flavor!

 What’s the best chocolate for dipping?